Things to do in Fall in Beloit, Wisconsin

-The Downtown Beloit Farmers’ Market is another special occasion that Beloiters are proud of.
-It is currently the second-largest market in the state—second only to Madison.
-The Market continues to grow with more than 100 vendors weekly.
-Items include local produce, organics, baked goods, honey, and jams & jellies.
+The Downtown Beloit Farmers’ Market has been a tradition in the community for more than 30 years.
+Shop for local produce, organics, baked goods, honey, and jams & jellies.
 Shoppers will also find bedding plants, fish, meat, eggs & cheese, fresh flowers, artisan crafts, scents & skin care!

-The open-air market is held rain or shine and bursts at the seams every Saturday from 8 am-1 pm from May through October at the corner of State St. and Grand Ave.
+The open-air market is held rain or shine on Saturdays from 8 am-Noon from May through October at the corner of State St. and Grand Ave.

 Paddle on Turtle Creek or the Rock River

-In addition, Beloit has access to Turtle Creek and the Rock River.
+In addition, Beloit has access to Turtle Creek.
 Spend a leisurely day kayaking the Turtle Creek that winds for miles from the oldest five-arch stone bridge in Wisconsin—Tiffany Bridge—built in 1869.

-Hike one of the most scenic sites in Beloit at Big Hill Park, which lies north of the city on the bluffs of the Rock River.
+Big Hill Park is one of the most scenic sites in Beloit.
+The park boasts 190 acres of natural beauty and lies north of the city on the bluffs of the Rock River.
 The highest point of the park offers spectacular views of the river below.
-There are plenty of nature and hiking trails, an environmental education center, sheltered picnic area and a playground.
-Get active and play softball, sand volleyball or simply take in the scenic autumn views.
+There are plenty of nature and hiking trails, sheltered picnic area and a playground.

-In addition to the park, you can visit Welty Environmental Center.
+In addition, the park is home to Welty Environmental Center.
 The center offers environmental education for all ages in the Stateline region, from pre-K through adults.
-Groups including schools, scouts, homeschool, 4-H and more are welcome.
-Annual festivals celebrating the natural world, along with school and public programs are offered year-round.

-Regular center hours are 8:30am-4:30pm Monday-Friday.
-Please call ahead as staff my be offsite with programs.
+Regular Welty Center hours are 8:30 am-4:30 pm Monday-Friday.
+Please call ahead, as staff my be offsite with programs.